From the words of a portrait photographer:

 I always stress this infinitely when I teach portrait photography classes: we, as photographers, must be decent towards the people we photograph.
 Of course, feeling weird at first when being asked to pose is very common, and sometimes a person is simply shy.
 However, even the most experienced models would feel uncomfortable if the photographer – pardon the French – is behaving like an a-hole, not respecting the other person’s spaces and boundaries, acting weird, etc.

 To me, communicating in length with my couples before the wedding day is absolutely fundamental.
 I want people to trust me when I photograph them.
-While shooting the portrait session I always make clear that this is a special moment for the couple to share, not a way for myself to build a portfolio.
+While shooting the portrait session I always make clear that this is a special moment for the couple to share, not a way for me to build a portfolio.
 That we can keep shooting as long as they are having fun, and to always let me know if something I am doing, or asking them to do, is making them feel even slightly uncomfortable.

 This empathic-centered approach works wonders.
 Even someone who has never been in front of the camera can feel like a supermodel by the end of the shooting and creating editorial-style portraits can be incredibly fun – for both parts!
 Just to give you a visual reference, this is a side-by-side comparison of one of the first vs. one of the last pictures of the same session: